 Company pensions or union pension plans are typically locked-in until you retire so they are exempt from seizure in bankruptcy.

 RESPs are not considered exempt assets in a bankruptcy.
-Even though they are intended for your child’s education the parent is considered owner of the policy.
-You would have the option of either cashing-in the RESP or making payments to your Trustee for the cash value of the RESP.
+Even though they are intended for your child’s education the parent is considered the owner of the policy.
+You would have the option of either cashing-in the RESP or make payments to your Trustee for the cash value of the RESP.